verus-lang/verus/source/docs/guide/src/try_broadcasts.md

 {{#include ../../../../examples/guide/try_broadcasts.rs:set_example_lemma}}
 ```

-The proof of `union_three_sets` automatically succeeds when adding `broadcast
+The proof of `union_three_sets` automatically succeeds when `broadcast use
-use union_len;` to its body.
-However, this requires identifying both knowing the
+union_len;` is added to its body.
+However, this requires both knowing the name
-name of this lemma, and enabling it via `broadcast use`.
+of this lemma, and enabling it via `broadcast use`.

-To simplifying finding relevant lemmas, Verus provides the
+To simplify finding relevant lemmas, Verus provides the
-`#[verifier::try_broadcasts]` annotation to search for existing `broadcast` lemmas
+`#[verifier::try_broadcasts]` annotation to search for existing `broadcast`
-that would complete a proof.
-The feature can be used to identify the missing
+lemmas that would complete a proof.
+The feature can be used to identify the
-lemma as follows:
+missing lemma as follows:

 ```rust
 {{#include ../../../../examples/guide/try_broadcasts.rs:set_example_try_broadcasts}}